Directional Codes: a new family of quantum LDPC codes on hexagonal- and square-grid connectivity hardware: Additional details on code construction

-i.e. it is equivalent to applying a CX gate followed by a SWAP gate.
-CZSWAP is defined similarly, and for the sake of brevity we will often refer to these two gates as CPSWAP gates.
-It is well-known that the CPSWAP gates are all KAK-equivalent to the iSWAP gate \cite[Section A.5]{MBG}, more precisely we can find one-qubit unitary Clifford gates $A_0,A_1,B_0,B_1$ such that

-Therefore, if we construct a syndrome extraction circuit in terms of CPSWAP gates, then obtaining one that uses iSWAPs instead is a matter of compilation.
-We prefer to use CPSWAP gates in our construction instead of iSWAP gates because the swapping action of the gate is clearly separated from the action of the controlled-Pauli gate.
-In fact, we can think of a layer of CPSWAP gates as being a layer of controlled-Pauli gates up to permutation of the quantum states on the physical qubits -- we leverage this heavily in our constructions.

-After showing a motivating example in \Cref{sec:motivating_example}, we explain our code construction method in three steps, detailed in \Cref{sec:one_stab_explanation,sec:schedule_conflicts,sec:parallelograms}.
+After showing a motivating example in \Cref{sec:app-motivating_example}, we explain our code construction method in three steps, detailed in \Cref{sec:app-one_stab_explanation,sec:app-schedule_conflicts,sec:app-parallelograms}.
 First, we consider the infinite planar square-grid lattice $\Z^2$ with square-grid connectivity, and describe how we can measure a set of $X$-stabilisers whose data qubits are not all connected to a single (ancilla) qubit.
 Second, we consider what happens if we naively apply this circuit-construction method to arbitrary stabiliser types.
 In order to obtain a valid circuit that measures these stabilisers simultaneously and independently, we need to avoid entangling the ancilla qubits, see e.g. \cite{TangledSchedules}.
 We prove a theorem that characterises when this is the case.
 Finally, in order to get a CSS code that encodes logical qubits, we need to make the lattice finite.
-We achieve this by wrapping $\Z^2$ around a generalised torus.
-We also collect all the symmetric CSS code types that we can obtain in such a way with stabiliser weights $4,5,6$ and $7$, though the construction is valid for arbitrarily high weight.
-The weight-$4$ case, an example of which is shown in \Cref{sec:motivating_example}, provides a linear transformed version of the toric code.
-However, the higher weight versions provide novel CSS codes that have better encoding rates than the RPC, while still being executable under low connectivity constraints.
-It is important to note that our construction specifies the syndrome extraction circuits for our codes implicitly.
+We achieve this by wrapping $\Z^2$ around a (possibly twisted) torus.
+We also collect all the balanced CSS code types (i.e. the ones with an equal number of $X$- and $Z$-stabilisers) that we can obtain in such a way with stabiliser weights $4,5,6$ and $7$, although the construction is valid for arbitrarily high weight.
+The weight-$4$ case, as shown in \Cref{sec:app-motivating_example}, provides a linearly transformed version of the toric code.
+However, the higher weight versions provide novel CSS codes that can outperform the RTC, while still being executable under low connectivity constraints.
+It is important to note that our construction specifies the syndrome extraction circuits for directional codes implicitly.